palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website.rst

-db_name                 Yes                     Name of your database. db_user                 Yes                     Database user. db_password             Yes                     Database password. rds_host                Yes                     Database host location. aws_access_key_id       No                      Shorter secret key for accessing Amazon Web Services. aws_secret_access_key   No                      The longer secret key for accessing Amazon Web Services. aws_region_name         No                      Amazon Web Services region where you resources are located. s3_archived_data_bucket No                      Amazon S3 bucket where archived CAL-ACCESS data will be stored. s3_baked_content_bucket No                      Amazon S3 bucket where the public-facing website will be stored. key_name                No                      Name of the SSH ``.pem`` file associated with Amazon Web Services.
+db_name                 Yes                     Name of your database. db_user                 Yes                     Database user. db_password             Yes                     Database password. db_host                 Yes                     Database host location. aws_access_key_id       Yes                     Shorter secret key for accessing Amazon Web Services. aws_secret_access_key   Yes                     The longer secret key for accessing Amazon Web Services. aws_region_name         Yes                     Amazon Web Services region where you resources are located. s3_archived_data_bucket Yes                     Amazon S3 bucket where archived CAL-ACCESS data will be stored. s3_baked_content_bucket No                      Amazon S3 bucket where the public-facing website will be stored. key_name                No                      Name of the SSH ``.pem`` file associated with Amazon Web Services.
 Should be found in ``~/.ec2``. ec2_host                No                      Public address of website's Amazon EC2 instance.